acallejp97/train_time_retriever/README.md

 # Train Schedule Bot

 This project is a Telegram bot that provides train schedules.
-It uses the Telegram API to interact with users and fetches train schedules from an external API.
+It interacts with users via the Telegram API and fetches train schedules from an external API.

 ## Features